GabeStah/Airbrake.io/Exceptions/Ruby/SignalException/Interrupt/Interrupt.md

 - `SignalException` is a direct descendant of the [`Exception`] class.
 - `Interrupt` is a direct descendant of the `SignalException` class.

-To get the most out of your own applications and to fully manage any and all [`Ruby Exceptions`], check out the blazing fast [`Airbrake Ruby`] exception handling tool, offering real-time alerts and instantaneous insight into what went wrong with your Ruby code, including integrated support for a variety of popular Ruby gems and frameworks.
+To get the most out of your own applications and to fully manage any and all Ruby Exceptions, check out the blazing fast [`Airbrake Ruby`] exception handling tool, offering real-time alerts and instantaneous insight into what went wrong with your Ruby code, including integrated support for a variety of popular Ruby gems and frameworks.

 # When Should You Use It?